aliason/loan-prediction/README.md

 Note that only `train.csv` will be used in this project.
 A 70/30 split is performed internally to support supervised learning and model evaluation.

 ## Project Roadmap
-The project will follow a structured workflow, starting with data processing and cleaning, followed by exploration, analysis, and modeling.
+The project will follow a structured pipeline, starting with data processing and cleaning, followed by exploration, analysis, and modeling.

 First, I load the dataset into R, assess its structure, and perform initial data tidying to address errors and inconsistencies.
 Next, I conduct exploratory data analysis (EDA), extracting insights to guide further preprocessing.
 The dataset undergoes final tidying before modeling.

-To begin: I perform a 70/30 split on `train.csv`, build a preprocessing recipe, and establish validation sets (10) for resampling.
-Models are trained and tuned in `.rda` files before being loaded back in for evaluation.
+To begin: I perform a 70/30 split on `train.csv`, build a preprocessing recipe, and create 10 validation sets for resampling.
+Models are trained and tuned in separate `.rda` files before being loaded back in for evaluation.
 The top 3 models are selected for testing, and multiple visualizations are created for clarity.

 The project concludes with a detailed summary of key takeaways and findings.